AdobeDocs/campaign-classic.en/help/workflow/using/file-transfer.md

 ---
 # File transfer{#file-transfer}

 The **File transfer** activity lets you receive or send files, test for file presence, or list files on a server.
-The protocol used is either Amazon Simple Storage Service (S3), FTP or SFTP.
+The protocol used is either Azure Blob storage, Amazon Simple Storage Service (S3), FTP or SFTP.
-With S3 or SFTP connection, you can also import segment data to Adobe Campaign with Adobe Real-time Customer Data platform.
+With Azure Blob storage, S3 or SFTP connection you can also import segment data to Adobe Campaign with Adobe Real-time Customer Data platform.
 For more on this, refer to this [documentation](https://docs.adobe.com/content/help/en/experience-platform/rtcdp/destinations/destinations-cat/adobe-destinations/adobe-campaign-destination.html).

 >[!NOTE]
 >